 - Perkins Thompson regularly drafts and reviews commercial contracts, subcontracts, and supplier agreements

-The lead attorney on the construction law team is John Hobson.
-John is listed in The Best Lawyers in America© 2018, Maine Construction Law Section.
-He has been selected as a New England Super Lawyer in construction litigation since 2008.
+John Hobson is the lead attorney of the construction law team.
+John has been recognized for his work in construction litigation by New England Super Lawyers since 2007 and by The Best Lawyers in America© since 2008.
 He is the author of a number of legal publications on construction law, including:

 - The State of Maine section on lienlawonline.com;